Public Speaking for Business Professionals

-As an Entrepreneur, we learn very quickly that the work that is required of us goes way beyond the scope of the original concept or idea that we created and formed our business around.
-We are suddenly thrust into being accountants, administrators, marketers, PR spokespersons and much more.
-One of the most important, and most feared aspects of running a business, is the public speaking component.
-From networking to presentations and proposals in meetings to speaking gigs – all of these activities help to further your sales by building up your credibility and visibility.
+As the CEO of a growing business, we learn very quickly that the work that is required of us goes way beyond the scope of the original concept or idea that we created and formed our business around.
+Initially, when we began we were wearing the hat of an accountant, administrator, marketer, PR spokesperson, and much more.
+Now that we are CEO, we have learned to delegate those roles to others, and our primary job is to be the visionary and be the face of the organization we are leading.
+One of the most important, and most feared aspects of being the face of a company is the public speaking component.
+From networking to presentations and proposals in meetings to public speaking gigs – all of these activities help to further your sales by building up your credibility and visibility.
 So, how do you overcome the fear ( which is quite natural of course) of doing these things and become an experienced expert at it?

-We have compiled the top 10 things to focus on when you are preparing for a public presentation of any kind.
-These tips have been written by our CEO, Kaare Long who’s training for performance started in her 20’s with acting, singing and as a musician.
-Kaare has also done numerous media appearances and many, many other on camera and stage presentations and proposals.
-Through her combined experience in show biz and business, she has offered the key tips to help you become confident and more sure of yourself in these situations:
+I have compiled the top 10 things to focus on when you are preparing for a public presentation of any kind.
+These tips I have been written from my experience as a CEO, and someone who has had training for performance that started in my 20’s with acting, singing, and as a musician.
+I have also done numerous media appearances and many, many other on-camera and stage presentations and proposals.
+Through my combined experience in show biz and business, I am happy to offer these key tips to help you become confident and more sure of yourself in these situations:

 - Nervousness Is Normal and Expected.
 Practice and Prepare!

 The best way to overcome intense anxiety is to be well prepared and to practice, practice, practice.
-The more you speak in public, the less intimidating it will be.
-Video tape your practice runs, get a friend to watch you and allow yourself to stumble and make that an acceptable part of your speech, since it is – no one is perfect and if you practice not being perfect, you’ll accept and support yourself better when the time comes to do the real speech.
+The more public speaking you do, the less intimidating it will be.
+Videotape your practice runs, get a friend to watch you and allow yourself to stumble and make that an acceptable part of your speech since it is – no one is perfect and if you practice not being perfect, you’ll accept and support yourself better when the time comes to do the real speech.

 - Know Your Audience.
 Your Presentation Is For Them.